 ONLY ONE ENTRY PER CLASS NUMBER.
-Each knitted exhibit must include the following information with the entry tag or exhibit will be lowered one ribbon placing.
+Each knitted exhibit must include the following information on the Fiber Arts Data form along with the entry tag or exhibit will be lowered one ribbon placing.
+A fiber arts knitting data form is available at the Extension Office or on our website https://colfax.unl.edu.

 1) Why did you choose to create this exhibit?
 2) What steps did you take as you created this exhibit?
 3) What were the most important things you learned?
 4) Gauge - Number of rows per inch; number of stitches per inch.
 5) Size of needles, finger knitted, arm knitted, loom or machine knitted.
 6) Kind of yarn - weight and fiber content.
 7) Names of stitches used.